mapsteps/wp-video-popup/readme.txt

 When adding the URL to the shortcode, simply remove the last string so that your shortcode would look something like this: `[wp-video-popup video="https://vimeo.com/xxxx"]`.

 == Screenshots ==
-1. Live Example
+1. Live example
-2. Desktop Example
+2. Desktop example
-3. Mobile Example
+3. Mobile example

 == Changelog ==
 = 2.9.5 April 17, 2023 =
 * Tested up to 6.2
+* Minor tweaks & improvements
 = 2.9.4 November 11, 2022 =
 * Tested up to 6.1
 * Removed deprecated webkitallowfullscreen & mozallowfullscreen